sunflowerit/waftlib/README.md

 Select an Odoo version that you want to use, for example 13.0

-Create your secret environment variable from default environments variable template and rerun bootstrap:
+Create your secret environment variables file from default environment variables template file and rerun bootstrap:

 ```
 cp waftlib/templates/13.0/.env-shared .env-secret